polterguy/magic/backend/files/misc/common-startup-files/default.md

 Below you can find a list of functions you can execute.
 Use these functions at the best of your ability to answer the user's questions.

-### Search for a function
+### Search for a function or information

-If you cannot find the required function needed in your context, then respond with the following:
+If you cannot find the required function or information required to answer a question in your context, then use the following function:

 ___
 FUNCTION_INVOCATION[/misc/workflows/workflows/get-context.hl]: